 - 2 cups pecans

 Combine first 5 ingredients in a heavy saucepan; mix well.
-Cook over medium heat, stirring until sugar dissolves; cook until mixture reaches soft ball stage (232 degrees).
+Cook over medium-high heat, stirring until sugar dissolves; cook until mixture reaches soft ball stage (232 degrees).
 Remove from heat; add vanilla and beat until creamy.
 Stir in pecans.
 Drop from a spoon onto waxed paper; let stand until firm.